Some Loci of Rational Cubic Fourfolds: Cubic hypersurfaces in C14

-\item[b)] the closure of a general fiber of $\psi$ is a secant line to $T$.
+\item[{\rm b)}] the closure of a general fiber of $\psi$ is a secant line to $T$;

-\item[c)] the closure of a fiber of dimension greater than one is a plane cutting $T$ along a conic. \end{enumerate} \end{Proposition}
+\item[{\rm c)}] the closure of a fiber of dimension greater than one is a plane cutting $T$ along a conic. \end{enumerate} \end{Proposition}

-An explicit birational representation of a smooth cubic hypersurface containing a smooth quartic rational normal scroll $T$ has been described by Fano, see \cite{Fano} and also \cite[Section 4]{AR}, and by Tregub, see \cite{Tregub1}.
-We will now give a sketch of a modern proof of Fano's result, inspired by \cite[Section 4]{AR}.
+An explicit birational representation of a smooth cubic hypersurface containing a smooth quartic rational normal scroll $T$ has been described by Fano in \cite{Fano} and by Tregub in \cite{Tregub1}.

+In the desire of being as self-contained as possible, we will now provide a short and complete proof of Fano's result.
+It is important to point out that here we consider any smooth cubic hypersurface containing a smooth quartic rational normal scroll, as in \cite[Theorem 4.3]{AR}.

-\begin{thm} {\rm (\cite{Fano})} Let $X\subset\p^5$ be a smooth cubic hypersurface containing a smooth quartic rational normal scroll $T$.
-Then the restriction of $\psi$ to $X$ induces a birational map onto a smooth quadric hypersurface in $\p^5$.
+\begin{thm} {\rm (\cite{Fano}, \cite[Theorem 4.3]{AR})} Let the notation be as in Proposition \ref{maptoQ}.
+Let $X\subset\p^5$ be a smooth cubic hypersurface containing a smooth quartic rational normal scroll $T$, and let $\widetilde \psi: \Bl_TX\to Q$ be the morphism induced by restricting $\psi$ to $X$.
+Then $\widetilde\psi$ is a birational morphism onto a smooth quadric hypersurface $Q\subset \p^5$ such that the following properties hold.

-Let $\widetilde \psi: \Bl_TX\to Q$ be the induced birational morphism.
-Then: \begin{enumerate} \item[\rm{a)}] The images in $X$ of the positive dimensional fibers of $\widetilde\psi$ are either secant (or tangent) lines to $T$ contained in $X$ or (a finite number of) planes spanned by conics contained in $T$.
+\begin{enumerate} \item[\rm{a)}] The [closures of the] positive dimensional fibers of the restriction of $\psi$ to $X$ are either secant (or tangent) lines to $T$ contained in $X$ or (at most a finite number of) planes cutting $T$ in a conic.

-\item[\rm{b)}] the map $\widetilde \psi^{-1}:Q\map X$ is not defined along an irreducible surface $S'$ whose singular points are the images of the planes spanned by conics of $T$ and contained in $X$.
-In particular, the cubic hypersurface $X$ contains a two dimensional family of secant lines to $T$.
+\item[\rm{b)}] the inverse map $\widetilde \psi^{-1}:Q\map \Bl_TX$ is not defined along an irreducible surface $S'_T$, whose singular points are the images of the planes cutting $T$ in a conic and contained in $X$.
+In particular, the cubic hypersurface $X$ contains a two dimensional family of secant lines to $T$ and $S'_T$ has at most a finite number of singular points.